What Real Estate Agents Should Prepare For When Doing Home Inspections

 “If a homeowner hasn’t been down to their basement or crawlspace in a while, we would encourage them to do so or have us out to check up on any signs of mold, cracking, dampness, and other symptoms of an unhealthy foundation,” explained Zombo.

-Kathleen Kuhn, the CEO of HouseMaster, has seen just about everything under the sun.
-Her business specializes in home inspections, and she dives into some of their biggest surprises.
+Kathleen Kuhn, the CEO of HouseMaster, has seen just about everything.
+Her business specializes in home inspections, and she discusses some of their biggest surprises.

 “We have found everything from a tiger housed in a garage, to many hidden treasures, including cash,” Kuhn said.